- Tall Cactus

 Equally at home at a beer joint or concert hall, the Bandits meld old-time, bluegrass, western swing and country with the sounds of string band instruments to create the “North Texas Skunkgrass” sound.

 It seemed time to offer something out-of-the-ordinary on Audio Gumshoe.
 Though this statement itself may a bit ironic.
-There’s not a typical — or usual — sound for this show.
-I’ve offered industrial-tinged alternative folk“.
-So, why not a bit of “skunkgrass?”
+There's not a typical -- or usual -- sound for this show.
+I've offered big rock, pop, Americana, trance, metal, blues, outlaw country, rockabilly, latin, world-music, looped acoustic, and even "industrial-tinged alternative folk".
+So, why not a bit of "skunkgrass?"

 Here's what Pegasus News recently had to say about the band: